Are you wondering why is pizza called pie?

 Italians call pizza by its proper name, and that’s it!

-When the pizza was first brought to the United States by Italian immigrants, it was always referred to as a pie, either a tomato pie or an Italian pie.
+When Italian immigrants first brought pizza to the United States, it was always referred to as either a tomato pie or an Italian pie.

-To clarify any misunderstandings, “pizza” does not imply “pie” in Italian.
+To clarify misunderstandings, “pizza” does not imply “pie” in Italian.

 What Do They Call Pizza in Italy?

-Since the term “Pizza” was invented in the 1800s, countries worldwide, have been using it.
+Since “Pizza” was invented in the 1800s, countries worldwide have made it.

 This only means Italy is included.

-So, the dish is called “pizza” in Italy; in the same manner, it is referred to as pizza in every other country.
+So, the dish is called “pizza” in Italy; in the same manner, it is called pizza in every other country.

 However, it’s still up to you whether to call it pizza or if you have some other name for it, that’s fine.